rm511130/Physna_Training/README.md

 ## Workshop Pre-requisites:

 - [Chrome Browser on a PC or a Mac](https://support.google.com/chrome/answer/95346?hl=en&co=GENIE.Platform%3DDesktop)
 - Read/Write access to this [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing).
-Please check that you do have read/write access to it.
+Please check that you have read/write access to it.
 - 1 hour of total elapsed time to dedicate to the Workshop Steps.

 ---